SAP-samples/teched2023-AD267/exercises/buildcode/exercises/ex3/README.md

 ![](images/SampleData_002.png)
 ![](images/SampleData_003.png)

-3. Add data for PurchaseReqn, S4H entity.
+3. Repeat the above step for PurchaseReqn, S4H entity.
 Click on *Add* and keep *Mock Data* as ON.
 ![](images/SampleData_004.png)

 Continue to - **[Build Exercise 4: SAP Add and consume an event from S/4HANA On-Premise](../../../buildcode/exercises/ex4/README.md)**